shyrodgau/imbraw2dng/README.md

 # imbraw2dng - Convert RAW from [I'm Back(R)](https://imback.eu) into DNG

+This is free software and not commercially supported.

 In here: [Installation](#installation) - [Usage](#usage) - [Processing the DNG](#processing-the-dng) - [How does it work](#how-does-it-work)

 They are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering.
 You can see it when you import them as RAW into photoshop as Samuel described - zoom in and you see the gray values rastered in 2x2 squares.
 So even for B&W it is better to go the DNG way.